Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Experiments Results

 Pixel accuracy, PA, is computed by

-where $k$ is the number of classes, and $N_{ij}$ is the number of pixels of class $i$ denoted as class $j$~\cite{long2015fully}.
-We compute per-pixel pixel accuracy across all of the pixels in the test set.
+where $n_c = |\mathcal{C}|$ is the number of classes, and $N_{ij}$ is the number of pixels of class $i$ predicted as class $j$~\cite{Long2015}.
+We compute pixel accuracy across all of the valid pixels in the test set.
+Invalid pixels are the border pixels and, for the proposed uncertainty-aware method, the pixels with higher uncertainty than the threshold.

 Mean intersection over union is a common metric for evaluating semantic segmentation.
-Intersection over union is computed by
+Intersection over union for a class $c$ is computed by

-where $A$ denotes the ground truth label and $B$ denotes the output prediction.
-The mean intersection over union (mIoU) is defined as the mean IoU across all classes.
+where the numerator and denominator represent respectively the intersection and union of the predicted pixels and the ground truth of the class $c$ pixels.
+The mean intersection over union (mIoU) is defined as the mean IoU across all classes, $\textrm{mIoU}={n_c}^{-1}\sum_{c \in \mathcal{C}}\textrm{IoU}(c)$.
+We compute mIoU with valid pixels only, as in the PA evaluation.

-Lastly, we provide the true positive rate (TPR), false positive rate (FPR), true negative rate (TNR), and false negative rate (FNR).
+Lastly, we provide precision and sensitivity.
+Precision represents how reliable the predicted safe sites are and sensitivity represents how many safe sites are detected among the true safe sites.
 These values are calculated as following:

-where TP is true positive (safe) count, FP is false positive (safe) count, TN is true negative (unsafe) count, and FN is false negative (unsafe) count.
+where false unsafe include the safe pixels in ground truth that are classified as invalid due to their high uncertainty.
 These counts are accumulated across pixels for the full test set and the rates are computed at the end.

 Table~\ref{table:results} shows the results for these metrics compared across different methods.
 The baseline method results are generated from our replicated version of the probabilistic ALHAT algorithm.
-The initial network prediction obtained through MC-sampling with Eq.
-1 is the output safety map without incorporating uncertainty, and the uncertainty-aware prediction is the result of our proposed method to integrate estimated uncertainty and the network prediction to provide a final uncertainty-aware safety map.
-Our method for uncertainty-aware safety map prediction shows the best performance for pixel accuracy and mIoU across all cases, as invalid (uncertain) pixels that are filtered out tend to be inaccurate.
-Note that evaluation only considers the valid pixels that are considered certain, so evaluation of our method is based on a reduced number of pixels.
-The percent of pixels considered for each case is listed in Table~\ref{table:results}.
+The base network method results, denoted by "Base Net.", evaluate the initial network prediction obtained through MC-sampling with Eq.
+1, which is the output safety map without incorporating uncertainty.
+The uncertainty-aware prediction is the result of our proposed method to integrate estimated uncertainty and the network prediction to provide a final uncertainty-aware safety map.
+The uncertainty threshold is selected to be the mean uncertainty in the validation set of the S-167 dataset.

-Table~\ref{table:safesites} shows the safe rate of the final safe sites selected across 100 images.
-Note that for some DEMs, there are no viable safe sites remaining after the uncertainty threshold.
-Out of 100 input test DEMs, 3 DEMs are determined to have no viable safe landing sites for 1-$\sigma=$ 1.67cm input noise case, and 4 DEMs for 1-$\sigma=$ 3cm and 7cm input noise cases.
-Out of those DEMs predicted to have safe landing sites, 5, 6, and 3 DEMs have the sites selected that are unsafe in the ground truth for 1-$\sigma=$ 1.67cm, 3cm, and 7cm input noise cases respectively.